Stark County High School

 Stark County High School, or SCHS, is a public four-year high school located at 418 S. Franklin Street in Toulon, Illinois, a village in Stark County, Illinois, in the Midwestern United States.
 SCHS is part of Stark County Community Unit School District 100, which also includes Stark County Junior High School, and Stark County Elementary School.
 The campus is 33 mi northwest of Peoria, Illinois and serves a mixed village and rural residential community.
 The school is the only high school in the city of Toulon, and lies within the Peoria metropolitan statistical area.

+The district includes Toulon, Wyoming, and La Fayette.

+Since July 1, 2001, the school is one of three options for students of Bradford Community Unit School District 1, which, after that date, no longer covered high school.